mattiamazzari/sql-revival/README.md

-# Welcome to SQLRevival: Sicily Edition!
+# Welcome to SQLRevival: Sicily Edition! :hugs: :beach_umbrella:

 ![alt text](sicily.png)

 ## Introduction:

 Are you ready to dust off your SQL skills and dive back into the world of databases?
 Whether you're a seasoned SQL pro or someone who hasn't touched SQL in years, this repository is your gateway to rekindling your passion for querying data.
-This repository is designed to provide a hands-on refresher on SQL through a series of exercises focused on managing bookings and visits in the beautiful island of Sicily.
+This repository is designed to provide a hands-on refresher on SQL through a series of exercises focused on managing bookings and visits in the beautiful island of Sicily! :desert_island:

 ## About the Database:
 Our database revolves around bookings and visits to various attractions in Sicily.
 From enchanting coastal towns to historic landmarks, Sicily offers a myriad of attractions for travelers.
 The database schema encompasses tables for attractions, bookings, visitors, and more, providing a comprehensive dataset for practicing SQL queries.